ApeAcademy/ERC721/README.md

 # Ape Academy ERC721 template

-Quick and easy way to build an NFT (powered by ApeWorX)
+Quick and easy way to build an NFT (powered by ApeWorX).

 ## Usage